Copper76/GameEngine/README.md

 ## Knonw Issues
 - The physics system breaks when the object is rotated or scaled by a parent
-- The sphere collider can only scale uniformly
+- The sphere collider can only scale uniformly, and sphere collider is problematic in general

 ## Deprecated Objectives
 - [ ] Integrate SFML into the ECS